ResearchCodeReviewCommunity/ukhsa-code-review-workshop-20221207/mbluteau-ukhsa-code-review.md

 ## Meet and Agree Objectives

 A code review can improve code in a lot of different ways, but trying to do everything at once is rarely effective.
-Make it clear to all people involved why they are are pariticpating.
+Make it clear to all people involved why they are are participating.

 Key questions to collectively answer are:
 * What is the author expecting from the review?